flyteorg/flyte/rfc/system/5575-supporting-yunikorn-and-kueue.md

 	if err != nil {
 		return pluginsCore.UnknownTransition, err
 	}
-  if err := e.SchedulerConfigManager.Label(0); err != nil {
+  if err := e.SchedulerConfigManager.Patch(o); err != nil {
     return pluginsCore.UnknownTransition, err
   }
 }
 ```
 When batchscheduler in flyte is yunikorn, some examples are like following.
-For exmaple, this appoarch submit a Rayjob owned by user1 in org1 to "root.org1.ray".
+For example, this appoarch submits a Ray job owned by user1 in org1 to "root.org1.ray".
 A spark application in ns1 submitted by user4 in org1 is in "root.org1.ns1".
 In the other hand, results of these examples are "org1-ray" and "org1-ns1" when adopting Kueue.

 ## 4 Metrics & Dashboards

-1. Yunikorn scheduler add applications to a specific queue based on thier user info, queue name for any application type.
+1. The Yunikorn scheduler add applications to a specific queue based on their user info, queue name for any application type.
-2. Yunikorn and Kueue provides gang scheduling based annotations For Ray and spark.
+2. Yunikorn and Kueue provide gang scheduling through annotations For Ray and spark.
-3. Preemption behavior meets user-defined configuration in yunikorn.
+3. Preemption behavior aligns with user-defined configuration in yunikorn.

 ## 5 Drawbacks

-This appoarch doens't provide a way to keep consistent between the accuate resource quato of groups and configuration in scheduler.
+This appoarch doesn't offer a way to maintain consistency between the accuate resource quotas of groups and the configuration in scheduler.

 ## 6 Alternatives

 ## 7 Potential Impact and Dependencies

-Flyte support spark, ray and kubeflow CRD including pytorch and tfjobs.
+Flyte support Spark, Ray and Kubeflow CRDs including Pytorch and TFjobs.
-Spark and Ray operator have been support Yunikorn gang scheduling after taskgroup calculation is implemented in these operators.
+The Spark and Ray operators have supported Yunikorn gang scheduling since task group calculation were implemented in these operators.
-Taskgroup caclucation implementation in pods aspect in flyte or kubeflow is required for supporting kubeflow CRDs.
+Taskgroup calculation implementation in pods aspect in flyte or kubeflow is required for supporting kubeflow CRDs.
 In the other hand, Kueue currently doesn't support Spark CRD.
 | Operator | Yunikorn | Kueue |
 | --- | --- | --- |